Shon Weissman

-Shon Zalman Weissman (or Sean, שון זלמן וייסמן; born 14 February 1996) is an Israeli professional footballer who plays as a forward for La Liga 2 club Granada CF, on loan from La Liga club Real Valladolid, and the Israel national team.
+Shon Zalman Weissman (or Sean, שון זלמן וייסמן; born 14 February 1996) is an Israeli professional footballer who plays as a forward for the Israel national team.

-An academy graduate of Israeli side Maccabi Haifa, Weissman made his senior debut for the club in 2014 before spending three seasons on loan with Israeli clubs Hapoel Acre, Maccabi Netanya, and Ironi Kiryat Shmona.
-In Maccabi Netanya, he enjoyed a particularly successful campaign which culminated in the club reaching promotion to the Israeli Premier League.
-In the 2019–20 season, while playing with Austrian side Wolfsberger AC, he became the club's first goalscorer in a European competition and was the Austrian Bundesliga's top scorer that season with 30 goals out of 31 matches.
+An academy graduate of Israeli side Maccabi Haifa, Weissman made his senior debut for the club in 2014 before spending three seasons on loan with Hapoel Acre, Maccabi Netanya, and Ironi Kiryat Shmona.
+At Maccabi Netanya, he scored 12 goals as the club achieved promotion to the Israeli Premier League.
+In the 2019–20 season, while playing with Austrian side Wolfsberger AC, he became the club's first goalscorer in a European competition and was the Austrian Bundesliga's top scorer with 30 goals from 31 matches.
+He then moved to Spain, representing Real Valladolid and Granada in La Liga and the Segunda División.

 Formerly an Israel youth international, Weissman represented the nation from under-17 level.
 He made his senior international debut in September 2019.

-Early life and personal life
+Early life

-Weissman was born and raised in the neighbourhood of Kiryat Haim of the city of Haifa, Israel, to a family of Ashkenazi Jewish and Sephardi Jewish descent.
+Weissman was born and raised in the neighbourhood of Kiryat Haim of the city of Haifa, Israel, to an Israeli family of Ashkenazi Jewish and Sephardi Jewish descent.
 His parents divorced when he was 13, and he lived with his mother Varda and his younger brother Shoval.
 His grandmother is a Holocaust survivor.
-Weissman is observant and does not play football on the Jewish high holiday of Yom Kippur.
-He was enlisted and has served in the Israeli Air Force to complete his mandatory military service.